 As he began to speak, I attempted to nod my head in a reassuring manor.
 Hoping to offer some level of comfort coach to coach.
 I knew the pain he was feeling and I knew how hard it is to publicly acknowledge that he was walking away from the Juniors, Sophomores and Freshmen that had bought into his program and his vision.
 The first time I ever “donned the visor and headset” my team won the District 10 (Northern California) championship.
 I left for Virginia the next day.
 After leading Woodrow Wilson’s (Portsmouth VA) JV team to a 9-1 season and helping a record 18 out of 22 varsity seniors find scholarships to play at the next level I gathered my kids around and told them I was moving to Charlotte NC.
 I did it again to my players in 2017 after an 100% administration change over at Cabarrus County’s Christ the King Catholic High School meant a different vision and priorities for the program I had started.
 By stepping down I knew I was letting down the Juniors and Sophomores who had taken beatings, suffered humiliating defeats and but experienced the thrill of the program’s first two wins because they believed in what I was telling them.

 As coaches we love our players as if they are our own.
 I have told every group of players that I have coached since my first daughter was born in 2002 that they are the sons I will never have.
-That they were/are my legacy so I knew the pain Coach Barbee had to have felt as the delivered the news to his team in the locker room before coming into face the press.
+That they were/are my legacy so I knew the pain Coach Barbee had to have felt as the delivered the news to his team in the locker room before coming into f

 Then the two-time defending state champion explained that he had made his decision because he wanted to spend more time with his family and friends and that he wanted to have a chance to watch his son play.
 I instantly felt a common bond with the man I had never spoken to before.